justin-vanwinkle/fgauna12.github.io/about.md

 My name is Facundo Gauna.
 Sometimes I go by Frank.

-I'm a software developer from sunny Orlando, Fl `:palm_tree`.
+I'm a software developer from sunny Orlando, Fl `:palm_tree:`.
 I got a degree in Computer Engineering from University of Central Florida.

 I'm not active on Facebook, Twitter, or Google+ so you can follow me but I won't guarantee anything.
 Rarely on Skype either.